rbroggi/rbroggi/README.md

 I enjoy working in environments where teams own the full life-cycle of their projects (requirements collection, design, implementation, deployment, operation).
 I have experience building resilient [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture) and [event-driven](https://en.wikipedia.org/wiki/Event-driven_architecture) applications.

-My mathematical background has played an important role on my career as it has helped me face and solve complex problems with a data-oriented mindset.
+My mathematical background has played an important role in my career as it has helped me face and solve complex problems with a data-oriented mindset.

 I'm a friendly and informal person and over the years I've made a lot of friends at work, this is probably the main reason why work has always been pleasant to me.